The Twelve Days of Christmas (song): France

 "Les Douze Mois" ("The Twelve Months") (also known as "La Perdriole"—"The Partridge") is another similar cumulative verse from France that has been likened to The Twelve Days of Christmas.
 Its final verse, as published in de Coussemaker, Chants Populaires des Flamands de France (1856), runs as follows:

 According to de Coussemaker, the song was recorded "in the part of [French] Flanders that borders on the Pas de Calais".

 Another similar folksong, "Les Dons de l'An", was recorded in the Cambresis region of France.
 Its final verse, as published in 1864, runs:

 History and meaning

 Origins

 The exact origins and the meaning of the song are unknown, but it is highly probable that it originated from a children's memory and forfeit game.

-The twelve days in the song are the twelve days starting with Christmas Eve to the day before Epiphany (which occurs on the 6th of January).
+The twelve days in the song are the twelve days starting with Christmas Day to the day before Epiphany (which occurs on 6 January).
 Twelfth Night is defined by the Oxford English Dictionary as "the evening of January 5th, the day before Epiphany, which traditionally marks the end of Christmas celebrations".